GENERAL TRAVEL GRANTS

 To be eligible to apply:

-• Applicants must not exceed a maximum of £3,000 in funding in a 2-year period across General Travel Grants, Online Attendance Grants, and Lab Visit Grants.
+- Applicants must not exceed a maximum of £2,000 in funding in a 3-year period across the Biochemical Society grants portfolio.

 Please also read the guidelines for applicants before applying.